yijunx/python-software-architect/all_about_async/readme.md

                 * in the just await example, the top task is `main`.
                 * task will "tag" other tasks, says, when you finish, wake me up!. then this task disppears from even loop. (wake me up is a callback put at other tasks this task depends on.)
                 * the depending task, upon finishing will call `__schedule_callbacks`. it adds all the callbacks of him, to loop.call_soon. it did not call the callback, but ask the even loop to schedule!, this is make it "even" for all tasks and even loop also has the context of them all.
+            * evenloop
+                * i dont know how the magic works at evenloop yet..

         * using create task